 The Scarpa Mago is a men’s-only climbing shoe.
 The brand engineers use the FH last in designing the Mago, giving it a highly downturned and asymmetrical built.
 It has a low-volume heel zone that eliminates baggy spots.
 The shoe’s lace-to-toe closure system helps in keeping a snug fit.

 Midsole.
-This rock climbing shoe from Scarpa carries a TPS Insert midsole.
+This rock climbing shoe carries a TPS Insert midsole.
 TPS or Toe Power Support is a thermoshapable unit placed under the forefoot.
 Its customizable fit provides better performance when pushing and pulling and increases precision.

 This offering also employs the X Tension system, an active randing that crosses under the arch.
 It helps lift the foot during motion and renders optimal support and stability.

 Outsole.
 The Vibram XS Grip 2 outsole makes the Scarpa Mago rock-adherent.
 It is 3.5 mm thick, rendering a balance between grip and durability.
 The pronounced rubber that wraps the base of the upper yields extra adhesion when edging and smearing.

 Scarpa designers use 1.8 mm suede and microsuede (synthetic leather) in the Mago’s upper.
 It is constructed using an intricate stitch pattern providing seamless panels at the toes.
 This feature helps maintain form and comfort, especially when toe-hooking.

 Dual tabs are attached at the back of the shoe to assist climbers in donning and doffing.
 Its closure system helps in managing the overall fit.